Self-Care: A Christmas Gift From You to You (Part One)

 10. Indulge in your favorite magazines.
 Sometimes when I’m very stressed, the thought of reading a book is actually overwhelming.
 That’s when I get out my favorite magazines, usually home/decorating/cooking themes, with beautiful photos and minimal reading involved.
 I can flip through the pages and soak in the gorgeous images, without too great an investment in time or energy.
 It provides a relaxing break, but I can also pick it up and leave it as needed, especially if I’m having a busy day with lots of interruptions.
 Pick up your favorite magazines (or subscribe, so you always have them around), and give yourself some mini self-care breaks whenever you need them.

-11. Get a massage, pedicure, or get your hair done.
+11. Get a massage or pedicure, or get your hair done (safely!).
 I know a lot of women (and men, for that matter!) who rarely get a chance to do this.
-Either because of time or money constraints, many of us cut and color our own hair, do our own mani/pedis, and wistfully wonder what it would be like to get a REAL massage.
+Either because of all the pandemic-related issues, or time or money constraints, many of us cut and color our own hair, do our own mani/pedis, and wistfully wonder what it would be like to get a REAL massage.
 Wait no longer!
 There is nothing like having someone else pamper you, for a change.
 It’s worth the money, not only for the resulting fabulous hair or nails, but for the marked psychological boost it will give you.
 And, it doesn’t have to be as expensive as you think.
-Go to Groupon or Amazon Deals to find special offers at local and away locations (if you’re going out of town).
+Go to Groupon to find special offers at local and away locations (if you’re going out of town).
 There are VERY reduced prices available on all kinds of personal services.
-Book one today!
+Book one today, as long as you feel secure about the personnel, location, and safety protocols in place.

-12. Go shopping– for fun only!
+12. Go shopping (safely)– for fun only!
 One of my favorite activities is to browse in little specialty shops, for no particular reason other than my own entertainment.
 Just wandering through, browsing the displays is so relaxing for me.
 Shopping for a specific item, or Christmas gifts, is NOT.
-I don’t particularly like malls, either, and prefer to seek out cute little neighborhoods with unique emporiums that have something other than the same-old-same-old at the mall or big-box stores.
-You’ll avoid the holiday crowds, too!
+Especially since the pandemic happened, I don’t particularly like malls, and prefer to seek out cute little neighborhoods with unique emporiums that have something other than the same-old-same-old at the mall or big-box stores.
+You don’t even have to go in– just window-shop, if that feels safer.
+Or, browse online!
+Goodness knows, we’ve all done a lot more of that the last few years…

 If you happen to find something you love, though, wherever it may be, BUY it!
 Spoil yourself with one item that won’t break the bank, and can give you a little boost that lasts for days.
 My best friend would always tell me to “buy a new red lipstick” from time to time.
 Good advice!
 It can be an article of clothing, a new cookbook, or a new tool you’ve been wanting.
 Whatever it is, indulge once in while!
 Every time you look at it, you’ll be reminded of your pleasant shopping trip, and your feeling of valuing and rewarding yourself.
 It will make you smile.